hilalb-sahin/puzzleSolver-cpp/README.md

    - If completion affects another compartment, check its interruption.

 5. **Backtrack if needed:**
-   - Identify the cause of being stuck.
+   - Backtrack to the last step in history and pick a different possibility for compartment.
-   - Check the same row or column for an alternative possibility.
+   - Move on and repeat if needed.

 ## Usage

-1. Copy and paste the puzzle boards into the `InputBoard()` function in `main.cpp`.
+1. Copy and paste the puzzle boards into the `InputBoard()` function in `int main()` at the end of the code.
-2. Compile the program with C++11.
+2. Compile the program with C++11 `g++ -std=c++11 puzzleSolver.cpp -o puzzleSolver` in terminal.
-3. Run the compiled version.
+3. Run the compiled version. `./puzzleSolver`

 ## Example Boards